wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 === Smart Manager for WP e-Commerce ===
 Contributors: niravmehta, rohankamble, angelin.deboral Donate link: http://www.storeapps.org/
-Tags: administration, wp e-commerce, ecommerce, management, batch update, wp ecommerce, productivity, products, orders, customers
+Tags: administration, wp e-commerce, woo commerce, woocommerce, wpec, wpsc, jigoshop, ecommerce, management, batch update, wp ecommerce, productivity, products, orders, customers
 Requires at least: 2.0.2
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 1.7
+Stable tag: 1.8

 10x productivity gains with WP e-Commerce store administration.
 Manage products, variations, orders and customers reliably using a fast and familiar interface.
+(NEW: WooCommerce support now in Beta)

 == Description ==

+**Woo Commerce Support in Beta**
+We have added support for managing Woo Commerce products in Smart Manager.
+This is still in beta though - does not contain all features and may have bugs.
+We will add Customer and Order management features in future versions.

 Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin